 Gwalior Madhya Pradesh, India Travel Guide

 Gwalior Fort exploration involves significant walking and climbing.
-Gentle hikes around the fort base offer different perspectives.
+Gentle hikes around the fort base have different perspectives.
 Moderate to easy walks for most fitness levels.

 Direct wildlife encounters are limited within Gwalior city.
 Plan a day trip to Madhav National Park (120 km away near Shivpuri) for deer, antelopes, birds, and possible leopards.